Hot Cross Buns

 Prep: 25 min. + rising Bake: 15 min.

-Whether enjoying them as a holiday celebration or as an everyday treat, this hot cross buns recipe is simple, relatively quick and easy to pull together, and subtly sweet and fruity.
-The yeast helps to keep them light and fluffy, too.
+Whether enjoying them as a holiday celebration or as an everyday treat, this hot cross buns recipe is simple, relatively quick and easy to pull together, as well as subtly sweet and fruity.
+The yeast helps keep the buns light and fluffy too.

 Now Trending

-Although hot cross buns have roots in religious communities around the world, the truth is that these yeasted buns are a delicious, doughy sweet bread to enjoy any time of year.
-Traditionally eaten around Easter, each bun is decorated with a cross, and as such, they are a popular bun to make for some holiday gatherings and celebrations.
+Although hot cross buns have roots in religious communities around the world and are traditionally eaten around Easter, the truth is that these yeasted buns are a delicious, doughy sweet bread to enjoy any time of year.
+Each bun is decorated with a cross, and as such, they are a popular bun to make for some holiday gatherings and celebrations.
 The beautiful buns are glazed with a simple icing and have a delightfully light, sweet dough.
-This recipe makes hot cross buns that are best when eaten warm and fresh, but they can also be enjoyed as leftovers especially when lightly toasted and smothered with butter.
+This recipe makes hot cross buns that are best when eaten warm and fresh, but they can also be enjoyed as leftovers, especially when lightly toasted and smothered with butter.

 Ingredients for Hot Cross Buns